eagletrt/can-flashing/README.md

 This is the start address of your binary in the microcontroller flash.

-Before this address you should have the bootloader project.
+The flash of your microcontroller should have the bootloader and then, starting from the address chosen, the actual program.

 ## Bootcommander